 Summary

-However, there are limitations of taking existing estimates and extrapolating to a different population.
-For example, these estimates do not capture the potential impact of long COVID on the prevalence of ME/CFS.
+While it is possible to use existing estimates for ME/CFS prevalence and apply them to the UK population of today – as done in the study by Gemma Samms and Chris Ponting – there are limitations of taking these existing estimates and extrapolating to a different population.
+For example, these estimates do not capture differences in population structure due to factors such as age, rurality, and socioeconomic status.
 The next article in this series will explore these limitations in more detail.

 For more information on the limitations of studies included in this article, please read “Additional information on the studies relating to the prevalence of ME/CFS“